TaringGuwa/the-warfare/docs/GDD_The_Warfare.md

 - Combat is never "higher power = automatic win."
 Equal forces (e.g. 1 AD vs 1 AD) start at a 50:50 ratio and can remain in stalemate indefinitely if neither side reinforces.

 ### 6.2 Frontline Pressure
-- Adding forces shifts the ratio (e.g. 2 vs 1 → 52:48 initial).
+- Adding forces shifts the ratio according to the Power Ratio formula: total power of one side ÷ combined total power of both sides (see companion document Section 4.0).
+Example (illustrative): 2 AD vs 1 AD → 67:33 initial.
 Sustained superiority causes gradual pressure drift toward one side.
 Frontline Power Ratio, Frontline Pressure, and Attack Success Chance are three distinct, separate systems.
 Exact drift rate: DRAFT, see companion document Section 4.2.

 ### 6.3 Ground Offensive & Retreat
 - Attacks are not instant — an attack-in-progress notification appears, and the attacker may **Retreat** (pull back mid-attack) before it concludes.
 Failing to retreat from a failed attack risks losing/having forces captured (captured Tanks can be reused by the Enemy).